Skip to main content

 However, modern embedding models (like CLIP or OpenAI’s text-embedding-3) output vectors with hundreds or thousands of dimensions (e.g., 512, 768, 1536, or 3072).
 In these high-dimensional spaces, a phenomenon known as the Curse of Dimensionality renders traditional spatial partitioning ineffective.

-1. Distance Concentration [5]: The ratio of the distance to the nearest neighbor vs. the farthest neighbor approaches 1.
-The relative contrast between “close” and “far” vanishes.
-In other words, everything becomes roughly equidistant to everything else, making it impossible for the algorithm to distinguish a “clear” winner.
+1. Distance Concentration [aggarwal-surprising]: The ratio of the distance to the nearest neighbor vs. the farthest neighbor approaches 1.
+Relative distance contrast collapses (nearest and farthest distances concentrate), so ‘close vs far’ becomes hard to separate, making it impossible for the algorithm to distinguish a “clear” winner.

 2. Empty Space: As discussed in the Failure Mode section above, volume expands exponentially, pushing all data points to the surface.